Megalounge/nouserlogon-fix/README.md

 execute `required.bat` to install necessary libraries.

-Locate your `pythonw.exe` in your python install path, open properties and set it to always run as administrator
+Locate your `py.exe` in your `C:/Windows/` folder, open properties and set it to always run as administrator

 # Running the module